Object Pool Pattern - Performance Optimization

 3. Add all four pool callbacks with debug logs

-5. Add GUI showing active/inactive pool counts
+5. Display active/inactive pool counts in TestPanel GUI

 Homework Assignment (Continued)